Ankushryuga/Preparation/Devops/Docker/README.md

     networks:
       backend:

+## Run it:
+    docker-compose up --build

 # docker swarm:
     =>
     Its a container orchestration tool for clustering and scheduling Docker constainer.

-## Run it:
-    docker-compose up --build
+    # To create docker swarm cluster:
+    docker swarm init

+# Docker networks:
+    => There are mainly 3 network drivers by default: bridge, host and none. bridge network: it allows containers to communicate with each other on the same host, and outside the world through host machine network interface.

+# how does docker handles service discovery in swarm mode?
+    => docker provide an inbuilt service discovery mechanism, when you deploy a service to the swarm cluster, it is automatically assigned a DNS name that can be used to reach the service internally.

+# What is docker container orchestration?
+    => it refer to management and coordination of multiple involves automating deployment scalling scheduling and monitoring.